sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 Deploy the updated application to your MDK client.

-Right click on the MDK Application in the project explorer pane and select **MDK Deploy and Activate**, click **Next** and deploy to Mobile Services.
+Right-click the MDK application in the project explorer pane and select **MDK Deploy and Activate**, click **Next**, and deploy to Mobile Services.

 ![MDK](img_031.png)

->Make sure to select same App ID as you chose in previous tutorial.
+>Make sure to select same App ID as you chose in the previous tutorial.

-Re-launch the app on your device, you may asked to authenticate with passcode or Touch ID or Fingerprint.
-You will see a _Confirmation_ pop-up, click **OK**.
+Re-launch the app on your device, you may asked to authenticate with passcode or Touch ID or fingerprint.
+When you see a confirmation pop-up, click **OK**.

 ![MDK](img_032.png)

-You will see **Customer Orders** area in customer detail page and also total count of orders.
+You will see the **Customer Orders** area in customer detail page and also total count of orders.

 ![MDK](img_033.png)

-Clicking on any order navigates to it's details page.
+Clicking on any order navigates to its details page.

 ![MDK](img_034.png)

-Click on **See All** navigates to **Customer Orders** page.
+Click **See All**, which navigates to the **Customer Orders** page.

 ![MDK](img_035.png)